 How does EMS determine a family’s tuition?

-- Need-based tuition assistance is available for those who qualify after completing the EMS admission application and the FACTS application.
+- Need.
+Need-based tuition assistance is available for those who qualify after completing the EMS admission application and the FACTS application.
 FACTS is a third-party tool that determines eligibility.

 - Sibling discounts are offered to families with multiple children in the school.
-A tuition cap assures no family will pay more than the equivalent of two full high school tuitions per year.
+A tuition cap assures families with several enrolled students that they will pay no more than a designated amount each year.

 How does FACTS determine a family’s eligibility for need-based tuition assistance?